 - Should I see a specialist?

-- Should I follow any restrictions while I wait for my next appointment?
+- Do I need to follow any restrictions while I wait for my next appointment?

-- What is my risk of long-term complications from this condition?
+- What is my risk of long-term complications from coronary artery disease?

 - What treatment do you recommend?